 The Best Menstrual Cups for a High Cervix

-If you've struggled to reach your cup to remove it, chances are you have a high cervix. if you're not sure of your cervical position, have a read of our our blog How to find out if you have a high cervix.
+If you've struggled to reach your cup to remove it, chances are you have a high cervix.
+A high cervix will means you will have a longer vaginal canal.

 We recommend the following cups for people with a high cervix or long vaginal canal.